syl22-00/pocketsphinx.js/README.md

 ## 3.1 Principles

-The file `pocketsphinx.js` can be directly included into an html file but as it is fairly large (a few MB, depending on the optimization level used during compilation), downloading and loading it will take time and affect the UI thread.
+The file `pocketsphinx.js` can be directly included into an HTML file but as it is fairly large (a few MB, depending on the optimization level used during compilation), downloading and loading it will take time and affect the UI thread.
 So, as explained later, you should use it inside a Web Worker, for instance using `recognizer.js`.

 You should probably have a look at emscripten's docs to understand how to interact with emscripten-generated JavaScript.
 For instance, to retrieve the recognizer's state: